onlyquake/xonotic-wiki/Trouble-in-Terrorist-Town.md

 Detectives have special methods to detect the traitor, for example, when they see a body, they must analyze the body, searching in it until it says a message in the middle "Unidentified", when seeing it, touch the E, if the body was recently killed, it will tell if he was Innocent or a Traitor.

 They always appear as CT and everyone sees them as CTs, plus they flash a blue circle on their body that everyone sees (unlike traitors who only see each other CT and the flash is only seen by them).

-## Innocent

-The Innocent are the majority (62.5% of the game's population by default.)
-Their group color is green.
-The task of the innocent is to detect traitors and defend detectives more than anything, they must kill the right person or anything special.

 ## About Karma points